20% off Christmas hams!

 Naomi and the gang

-How to get your meat
+How to get your southern Minnesota meat

 Local Pickup:

 You can pick up meat at our local store location in Gibbon or on our farm, most weekdays and Saturday mornings.
-There is a 25% discount for local pickup.